dasic002/wordle_game/README.md

 The display will include:
   1) a personalised message of "Welcome, _player name_".
-  2) an instructions how to bring up the rules of the game.
+  2) an instruction how to bring up the rules of the game.
   3) blank guess lines shown as a series of asterisks __` *  *  *  *  * `__.
   4) prompt for player to enter their guess.<br>